 This calendar is adjusted based on actual witness confirmation of the new moon crescent.
 If you would like to report a sighting in your area, please submit your reported sighting via email or online at our main website.

-For more information, please visit our FAQ page or read Mathematical Bias of the Biblical Calendar.
+For more information, please visit our FAQ page or read A Calendar Bias for Biblical Time.